sorru94/edgehog-zephyr-device/samples/edgehog_app/README_NXP.md

 Upon running the code the demo application will display on the serial monitor its progression.
 The device will first connect to Astarte using the credential secret.
-Once the device is connected it will appear in the Edgehog dashoard and the user will be able to interact with it.
+Once the device is connected it will appear in the Edgehog dashboard and the user will be able to interact with it.
 For example an OTA update can be performed.
 You will first need to locate the binary generated during the build process and then trigger the update procedure using the dashboard.